-Best Places To Take The Kids Skiing In NSW 2020
+Five Of The Best Places To Take The Kids Skiing In NSW 2021

 Please note: Selwyn Snow Resort is currently closed and reopening has been announced for Saturday 11 June 2022.

 More Exciting Travel News

 Have you signed up for our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!

 Please check the resort information before visiting any of these places.
 At the time of publication, Perisher is not currently offering any of their Discovery Kids or full day programs for children, and Tube Town is closed for the season.
 I imagine some, if not all, of the other resorts will be following a similar protocal.

 Check all ski field's actual websites.
 Perisher's Tube Town is closed for the 2020 season.
 See https://www.perisher.com.au/plan-your-trip/activities/snow-experience.
 Also no tobogganing or snow play is allowed anywhere on Mt Kosciuszko according to the National Parks & Wildlife Service.